-A hot housing market means first impressions are more important than ever.
-Give your home an advantage by taking the time to spruce it up before you list, and whatever you do, don’t forget to stage this important space.
+When selling your home, first impressions are everything.
+Give your home an advantage by taking the time to spruce it up before you list – and whatever you do, don’t forget about these 5 areas when home staging.

 Don’t Neglect the Basement

 A basement chock full of your disorganized piles of junk is a major turnoff to potential buyers.
 Even if the basement is unfinished, it should be clean, as bright as possible and dry.
 A quick coat of paint on a concrete floor can make the world of difference, as can neatly organized boxes.